StandardBrian/IT-Projects/setting-up-virtualbox-win10.md

 - Aimed to build a portfolio piece that shows I can set up test environments, a skill for troubleshooting tickets.

 ## Notes
-- ad an issue entering Windows setup the first time booting.
+- Had an issue entering Windows setup the first time booting.
 It was trying to boot off the floppy drive—removed floppy in Storage to fix it.
+- Used snapshot function to have a point to clone VMs later.